tchiotludo/akhq/README.md

 Groups allow you to limit user

 Define groups with specific roles for your users
-* `kafkahq.security.default-group`: Default group for all the user even unlogged user
+* `akhq.security.default-group`: Default group for all the user even unlogged user

-* `kafkahq.security.groups`: Groups list definition
+* `akhq.security.groups`: Groups list definition
   * `group-name`: Group identifier
     * `roles`: Roles list for the group
     * `attributes.topics-filter-regexp`: Regexp to filter topics available for current group